 (6) Forsaking the Holy Dharma

-So what kind of Buddha it is that is giving the Hinayana teachings is described in the Hinayana teaching.
-And in the Mahayana sutra there’s another description of who the Buddha is that’s teaching.
-And yet a third one in tantra.
+The kind of Buddha that is giving the Hinayana teachings is the Buddha that is described in the Hinayana texts.
+Then, in the Mahayana sutra, there’s another description of the Buddha.
+There is even a third one in tantra.
 These are three very different pictures of what a Buddha is.
-So the Buddha who is teaching the Hinayana scriptures is the historical Buddha who became enlightened in that lifetime as Shakyamuni Buddha, and after he passed away, in parinirvana, that was the end of him, the end of his mental continuum.
-And so when we say Mahayana sutra and Mahayana tantra were taught by Buddha, that doesn’t necessarily mean that it was taught by the historical Buddha – or a view of Buddha that limits Buddha to merely the historical Buddha, to be more accurate.
+The Buddha who is teaching the Hinayana scriptures is the historical Buddha who became enlightened in that lifetime as Shakyamuni Buddha, and after he passed away, in parinirvana, that was the end of him, the end of his mental continuum.
+When we say the Mahayana sutra and the Mahayana tantra were taught by Buddha, that doesn’t necessarily mean that they were taught by the historical Buddha – or a view of Buddha that is limited to merely the historical Buddha, to be more accurate.

 Now someone asked how do we know that a teaching that somebody claims they got in a pure vision is an authentic teaching that was revealed to them by Vajradhara, Samantabhadra or whoever?
 For that, the guidelines are given quite clearly.
-The teaching in a pure vision or a terma (gter-ma) revealed text, a buried text, have to be consistent with the main points of Buddhist teachings, not contradictory to it.
-In terms of refuge, and renunciation, and bodhichitta, and liberation, enlightenment – you know, these major themes of Buddha.
-Bodhichitta, four noble truths, all conditioned phenomena are impermanent, and suffering – the basic teachings.
-It has to be consistent with that.
+The teaching in a pure vision or a terma (gter-ma) revealed text, a buried text, has to be consistent with the main points of the Buddhist teachings, not contradictory to them.
+For example, in terms of the major themes of Buddha: refuge, renunciation, bodhichitta, and liberation, enlightenment, as well as the basic teachings: bodhichitta, four noble truths, all conditioned phenomena are impermanent, and suffering.
+The teaching in a pure vision has to be consistent with these.

 (7) Disrobing Monastics or Committing Such Acts as Stealing Their Robes